 The RAAF has operated numerous variants of the Lockheed C-130 Hercules multi-role medium tactical transports since 1958 (A models 1958 to 1978, E models 1966 to 1999, H models 1978 to 2012 and the new J models which were introduced in 1999).
 These transports have seen extensive use in military and humanitarian aid missions in Australia and on overseas deployments (they were even used to fly domestic passengers during the 1989 Australian airline pilots dispute!).
 The C-130 is an invaluable asset to the RAAF.

 The new Lockheed C-130J Hercules introduced improved avionics including a glass cockpit and automated systems along with improved and more efficient engines with 6 bladed propellers (4 were on the earlier models).
 These improvements also reduced the crew from 5 to only 3 (2 pilots and a loadmaster with no need anymore for a Flight Engineer and Navigator).
-12 C-130J’s are operated by Number 37 Squadron at RAAF Richmond in New South Wales.
+12 C-130J’s are operated by No. 37 Squadron at RAAF Richmond in New South Wales.

 With ongoing military and humanitarian commitments across vast distances and many regions it was evident the RAAF lacked a heavy airlift capability.
-In March 2006 an order was placed for 4 Boeing C-17A Globemaster III transport aircraft and in December 2006 the first arrived at Number 36 Squadron at RAAF Amberley.
+In March 2006 an order was placed for 4 Boeing C-17A Globemaster III transport aircraft and in December 2006 the first arrived at No. 36 Squadron at RAAF Amberley.

 The C-17 can carry almost four times the payload of a C-130 and travel twice as far.
 The 77,519 kg payload is especially handy for deploying Australian Army assets such as 102 troops, an M1A1 Abrams tank; up to 5 Bushmaster infantry vehicles; a CH-47 Chinook helicopter or 3 Eurocopter Tiger scout helicopters.
 The aircraft has proved very successful and between 2011 to 2012 an additional 2 C-17’s were delivered to the RAAF (as of 2014 the government is considering purchasing a further 2 examples).